salu133445/muspy/doc/source/classes.rst

 ========== ================================= =================== =======

-MetaData Class
+Metadata Class
 ==============

-The :class:`muspy.MetaData` class is a container for meta data of a song.
+The :class:`muspy.Metadata` class is a container for meta data of a song.

 ============== ================== ========================= ===========================
 Attributes     Description        Type                      Default